ddmatumu/TFnDeepLearning/guides/Install_Windows.md

 9. When you're done with the *Installation*, run the following command to open *Jupyter Lab*:
 > jupyter lab --ip=127.0.0.1

 ![](./pictures/install_windows/anaconda9.png)
 10. In the Launcher, under *Notebook* -> click to *python3*:
 ![](./pictures/install_windows/anaconda10.png)
 11. Open the notebook file at `./codes/tests/Test_Packages.ipynb`:
 ![](./pictures/install_windows/anaconda11.png)

-## Congratulations, you are done with the installation.
+- Congratulations, that's all.
+You are done with the installation.
+If you have any issues, please create [issues](https://github.com/ddmatumu/TFnDeepLearning/issues).